stdonato/glpi-modifications/README.md

 #  GLPI 9.5.x compatible

-- Before install remove any previous versions of plugin.
+- Before installing, remove any previous versions.
 - Rename the unziped folder to "mod".